Let him... say his good bye.

 Golden eyes open in mild shock.
 He has not realized that he has fallen asleep.
 Pallid fingers tentatively touch a small area near the throat, feeling a sting from an old wound.
 It was a thin long scar ridged across the creases of the neck.
 Already darkened by time.
 A scar- that for eight long years- has refused to heal.

 Burying his palms into the dampened soil, the white-haired medic forces himself off the ground.
 His arms shake beneath him and knees refuse to lock as he struggles to stand.
 He fails and falls a second time.
-Kabuto hisses a curse and attempts to try again-
+Kabuto curses and attempts to try again-

 -when a lone dead leaf suddenly falls beside his feet.

 Slashed cleanly in half.
-Kabuto stops... and stares.
-He feels a sudden crackle in the wind, prickling his skin.
+Kabuto stops... and stares hard at the fallen leaf.
+There's a sudden crackle in the wind, prickling his skin.
 His vision blurs for a moment when a sheet of blue suddenly cut the space ruthlessly before him.
 Heat spreads across his face and the medic steps back, automatically shielding his eyes with his arm.

 "They found you."
 A voice taunts in his head.
 "They found you at last...